How Your Small Backyard Deck Could Feel This Peaceful

 Color Category Psychological Effect Best Applications

-Cool Blues Calming, expansive Furniture cushions, planters
+Cool Blues Calming, expansive, serene Furniture cushions, planters, accent walls

-Crisp Whites Clean, spacious Railings, furniture frames
+Crisp Whites Clean, spacious, fresh Railings, furniture frames, pergola structures

-Creating Visual Flow
+Creating Visual Flow in Small Backyard Decks

 Diagonal Lines and Curves